Lottery machine: Random number generator

 Some lotteries use computerized random number generators, either alongside or in place of a mechanical draw machine.
 These are more "cost-effective": with mechanical equipment, machines and balls have to be replaced periodically.
 However, these are not as interesting to watch, and may give a player a sense that the lottery is being rigged.

 Security measures

 Because of the massive payoff for a successful cheat (especially after the 1980 Pennsylvania Lottery scandal where drawing balls were rigged to draw a certain number of results), lottery machines are subject to strict security measures.
 In some cases there are several machines and several sets of balls, and the combination to be used is selected at random just before the draw.
-An independent accounting firm is hired by each lottery to watch the entire process and certify each drawing, and to step in and waive off the drawing if there are mechanical or technical issues during the drawing, or if the drawing is suspicious.
+An independent accounting firm is hired by each lottery to watch the entire process and certify each drawing, and to step in and wave off the drawing if there are mechanical or technical issues during the drawing, or if the drawing is suspicious.
 Mechanical machines and RNG machines are also air-gapped from any type of network or external drive connection to prevent a hacking attack against the lottery to influence the results.